nxu/nbrainfuck/README.md

 Working on
 ----------
 ###nbrainloller
-A simple yet powerful brainfuck<->brainloller converter.
+A simple yet powerful brainfuck↔brainloller converter.
 Supports multiple image formats.
 Integrated to BFIDE (importing brainfuck code from and exporting it to image files).

 To do
 ----------